Welcome to the Art Room

 We are very fortunate to have the arts programs that we have in this district!
-Don't forget to come and see the vast array of musical and artistic talent we have at the Fine Arts Festival on Saturday, May 21, 2016 at WVHS.
+Don't forget to come and see the vast array of musical and artistic talent we have at our yearly Fine Arts Festival.

 After this, each grade level will work on our annual projects.
 This year’s focus is cultures and celebrations.
 Each grade focuses on a different aspect of a culture’s rituals, traditions, and art so that all students can be exposed to a variety of styles and concepts from different cultures as they observe each other’s art displayed in our hallways.
 Please ask your child/children what we discussed in class about their artwork.